networkx/networkx/CODE_OF_CONDUCT.rst

 1. acknowledge report is received
 2. reasonable discussion/feedback
 3. mediation (if feedback didn't help, and only if both reporter and reportee agree to this)
-4. enforcement via transparent decision by the Code of Conduct Committee
+4. enforcement via transparent decision by the NetworkX Steering Council

-The committee will respond to any report as soon as possible, and at most within 72 hours.
+The Council will respond to any report as soon as possible, and at most within 72 hours.